SugarAng5l/uhhhh/README.md

 [gyaahh of the crumbled] thinks: Granny is telling her stories

+[oh how brave that chicken] thinks: do your matings dance somewhere else pls

 [dies bc of periodt cramps] Mommy I'm 8 weeks old now I'm the size of a raspberry around 14milimeters long I got tiny webbed fingers and toes

 -♦NO i-im not a tsundere!
 Hmp!]
 Bahcene isicem